![]() | Photo Hamburger Sternwarte, courtesy Prof. H. J. Wendker | ||

-Otto Heckmann received his Ph.D. at the University of Bonn, worked at the University of Göttingen from 1927-41, and directed the Hamburg Observatory from 1941-62, after which he became the first director of the European Southern Observatory in Chile.
-He and his colleagues determined positions of the faint members of the Praesepe cluster and refined the H-R diagrams of several clusters.
-He organized the international effort to produce a third Astronomische Gesellschaft catalog to show proper motions of 180,000 stars.
-At Hamburg he oversaw the installation of a large Schmidt telescope.
-Heckmann also made significant contributions to cosmology: he found open and flat solutions to the Einstein field equations for a homogeneous, isotropic universe, and he introduced the possibility of a rotating universe.
+Otto Heckmann was educated at the University of Bonn, worked at the University of Göttingen from 1927 to 1941, and directed the Hamburg Observatory from 1941 to 1962.
+He determined positions and proper motions of the faint members of the Praesepe cluster and worked on the structure and dynamics of several clusters.
+He made major contributions toward producing the second Astronomische Gesellschaft Katalog (AGK) to show proper motions of 180,000 stars, and he organized the international effort to produce the third.
+He and other observatory directors then established observatories in the southern hemisphere to produce a similar catalog for the southern skies.
+At Hamburg he helped design and oversaw the installation of a 1.2-m Schmidt telescope.
+Equally adept at observation and theory, Heckmann made significant contributions to cosmology: he found open and flat solutions to the Einstein field equations for a homogeneous, isotropic universe, and he introduced the possibility of a rotating universe.
 His book on cosmology rigorously developed the consequences of general relativity.
+After World War II Heckmann joined with other leaders in European astronomy to promote the idea of a joint observatory in the southern hemisphere, and from 1962 to 1969 he served as the first director general of the European Southern Observatory.

 Presentation of Bruce medal